Druid Hill Park

-Druid Hill Park is a 745 acre urban park in northwest Baltimore, Maryland.
+Druid Hill Park is a 745 acre urban park in northwest Baltimore, Maryland, United States.
 Its boundaries are marked by Druid Park Drive (north), Swann Drive and Reisterstown Road (west and south), and the Jones Falls Expressway / Interstate 83 (east).

-Inaugurated in 1860, under the administration of city Mayor Thomas Swann, Druid Hill Park ranks with Central Park (begun in 1858) in New York City, Fairmount Park (1812) in Philadelphia and Golden Gate Park in San Francisco as the oldest landscaped public parks in the United States.
+Inaugurated in 1860 under the administration of city Mayor Thomas Swann, Druid Hill Park ranks with Central Park (begun in 1858) in New York City, Fairmount Park (1812) in Philadelphia, and Golden Gate Park in San Francisco as the oldest landscaped public parks in the United States.

 History

 The land was originally part of "Auchentorlie", the estate of Dr George Buchanan (1696–1750), one of the seven commissioners responsible for the 1729 establishment of Baltimore Town.
 Buchanan's country estate northwest of the town, and on the west bank and overlooking the Jones Falls stream, included 579 of the 745 acre that comprise Druid Hill Park today.
 Renamed "Druid Hill" by Col. Nicholas Rogers, who married Eleanor Buchanan, it was purchased in 1860 by the City of Baltimore from family descendant Lloyd Rogers with municipal funds raised by the revenue derived from a one-cent park tax on the nickel horsecar fares, put through by 19th Mayor Thomas Swann.
 After its purchase, Druid Hill Park was inaugurated by Swann on October 19, 1860.

-The park was designed by Howard Daniels, landscape designer retained by the newly created and appointed Board of Park Commissioners, and John H. B. Latrobe who designed the gateways to the Park and the alterations made to the early-19th-century Nicholas Rogers mansion that already stood in the site, later known as the "Mansion House".
+The park was designed by Howard Daniels, landscape designer retained by the newly created and appointed Board of Park Commissioners; and John H. B. Latrobe, who designed the gateways to the park and the alterations made to the early 19th-century Nicholas Rogers mansion that already stood in the site, later known as the "Mansion House".
 George A. Frederick, the Baltimore municipal architect who later won the commission for Baltimore City Hall, provided designs for architectural features in the park.
-Among Frederick's playful structures for Druid Hill in Moorish and Chinese styles is the Chinese Station erected in 1864 and the Moorish Station, which were stops on a narrow-gauge railroad that once wound through the park.
+Among his playful structures for Druid Hill in Moorish and Chinese styles are the Chinese Station erected in 1864 and the Moorish Station, which were stops on a narrow-gauge railroad that once wound through the park.
 The "Mansion House" now functions as the main administration building of the Baltimore City Zoo, founded 1876 and later renamed Maryland Zoo in Baltimore.